-Acquisition accounting (FFEI)
+Acquisition accounting (Megnajet and Technomation)

-Refer to the Audit Committee Report (page 77); Accounting policies (page 122); and Note 36 of the Consolidated Financial Statements (page 161)
+Refer to the Audit Committee Report (page 79); Accounting policies (page 121); and Note 36 of the Consolidated Financial Statements (page 159)

-FFEI Limited was acquired in July 2021 for £9.1m (£3.9 million cash consideration with the remaining £5.2m to be paid out as a deferred consideration over three years).
+Megnajet Limited was acquired in March 2022 for £2.5m. (£2.3m million cash consideration with the remaining £0.2m to be paid out as a deferred consideration over three years).

+The acquisition price of Technomation Limited which was acquired in March 2022 was £3,038,000.

 Management have up to 12 months from the date of acquisition to finalise the acquisition accounting in accordance with IFRS 3 - Business Combinations.
 Our risk focus is around:

-- Classification and measurement of deferred consideration and conditions attached

-- Fair value estimation for acquired intangibles

-- Opening balance sheet testing

-- Transition from FRS 102 to IFRS

-- Resulting updates to tax balances
+- Classification and measurement of deferred consideration and conditions attached - Fair value estimation for acquired intangibles - Opening balance sheet testing - Transition from FRS 102 to UK adopted international accounting standards - Resulting updates to tax and deferred balances